shkumaraman/free-web-hosting/README.md

 ## 💻 Web Terminal

-A custom PHP-powered browser shell is available at `/terminal` — no SSH required.
+A PHP-powered browser shell is integrated directly into the File Manager — no SSH required.

+To access it, open the **File Manager** (`/files`) and click the **Terminal** button in the top navigation bar.

 ### 📊 System Monitoring